Fermionic Matrix Product Operators and Topological Phases of Matter: Example: Fermionic string-nets

 which follows from Eq.\eqref{fpentagon} after bringing the fermion modes into a common order.
 Note the $F$-symbol arising from the fusion of fMPOs in this equation ${[F^{abc}_{g}]_{f\alpha \beta}^{h \sigma \psi} \sket{ \sigma^{bc}_{h} \psi^{ah}_{g}} \sbra{ \beta^{fc}_{g} \alpha^{ab}_{f}} }$ precisely matches the one used to build the fMPO tensors.
 These $F$-symbols are consistent since the input symbol is a solution to Eq.\eqref{fpentagon}.

 Having defined the fPEPS and fMPO tensor one can now check that they satisfy the \emph{pulling through equation} shown in Fig.\ref{onlyfig}

 which again follows from the fermionic pentagon equation~\eqref{fpentagon} for the $F$-symbols.
 This can be seen by bringing the fermion bases on either side into a common order and comparing the coefficients.
+We remark that it has subsequently been realized\cite{bultinck2017fermionic} that there is an extremely important subtlety for fMPO virtual symmetries of fPEPS.
+Due to the possibility of different boundary conditions, unlike the bosonic case, additional pulling through equations are required to ensure that an fPEPS has a given fMPO virtual symmetry.
+See Ref.\cite{bultinck2017fermionic} for a detailed explanation of the full set of fermionic pulling through equations.

 Just as in the bosonic case, the pulling through equation lies at the heart of topological order in tensor networks.
 For example, it allows one to construct multiple ground states on the torus by placing these fMPOs along non-trivial cycles on the virtual level of the tensor network.
-The pulling through condition ensures that the fMPOs can move through the lattice and hence can be used to construct different locally indistinguishable ground states.
+There is a nontrivial interplay between the possible closures and different spin structures on the resulting manifold, see Ref.\cite{bultinck2017fermionic}.
+The full set of pulling through conditions explained in Ref.\cite{bultinck2017fermionic} ensure that the fMPOs can move through the lattice and hence can be used to construct different locally indistinguishable ground states.